lilyleith/DivideAndConquer/README.md

 # DivideAndConquer
-Contents are a D&amp;C python solution to the problem listed in problem file.
+Contents are a Divide and Conquer python solution to the problem listed in ProblemDescriptionfile.